TravelingTice/neighbourhood-map/README.md

 - This application is made using the [React](https://reactjs.org/) Framework
 - 3 Additional packages have been used: `react-google-maps`, `escape-string-regexp` and `sort-by`.
 (See `package.json`)
 - The [WikiPedia API](https://www.mediawiki.org/wiki/API:Main_page) has been used to fetch the information for the places. *Some of the places only had a WikiPedia page in Dutch, so there are some Dutch examples between them*
+- The application includes a production-mode only service-worker provided by `create-react-app`.
+More details at [Deploy to Production](#deploy-to-production)

 ## Source files:
 ```bash